This policy applies to information we collect about:

 Applying for a job online

 - If you use the website to apply to work with us, we will use the information you supply to process your application and to monitor recruitment statistics.
 We may transfer your details outside of your home country and to other companies we work with.
 We ask others, including RELX (UK) Limited to help us recruit people.
-RELX has joined the EU-U.S. Privacy Shield Framework which is designed to allow personal data to be transferred from the EU to be processed by a company in the United States provided that they observe the terms of the Framework.
-More information about the EU-U.S. Privacy Shield Framework is available at http://www.corderycompliance.com/privacy-shield-faqs/.
+RELX joined the EU-US Privacy Shield Framework which was designed to allow personal data to be transferred from the EU to be processed by a company in the United States provided that they observe the terms of the Framework.
+Historically, the EU-US Safe Harbor scheme was used to transfer your data.
+The European Court ruled that Safe Harbor was not sufficient protection, on its own, for data transferred from Europe to the US.
+On 16 July 2020, the European Court then decided that that the EU-US Privacy Shield Framework, the scheme which the European Commission put in place to replace Safe Harbor, was also invalid.
+You can see our alerts on the issue here – https://bit.ly/pshielddead

 - Personal information about unsuccessful candidates will be held for up to 12 months after the recruitment exercise has been completed, it will then be destroyed or deleted.
 We retain de-personalised statistical information about applicants to help inform our recruitment activities, but individuals should not be identifiable from that data.
 Once a person has taken up employment with us, we will compile a file relating to their employment.
 At that stage we will give more details about how we hold employee data and we will expect the employee to sign up to additional privacy terms as part of their employment.